WyattBlue/auto-editor/README.md

 ## Change Video Speed

 You can change how fast the video plays at when the video is normal and when it's silent (below the silent thershold).
 Use use the flags --video_speed and --silent_speed respectively.
-This terminal snippit shows how to set the video speed to 1.8 times the normal playback and the silent speed to 8 times.
+This snippet shows how to set the video speed to 1.8 times the normal playback and the silent speed to 8 times.

 `python auto-editor.py example.mp4 --video_speed 1.8 --silent_speed 8`